Supercomputers: What are they and what can they do for research?

 The seminar will consist of a series of short presentations and discussion.

-Dr Ian Bush (EPSRC Fellow, Oxford e-Research Centre): High Performance Computing - A Layman's Introduction
+Dr Ian Bush (EPSRC RSE Fellow, Oxford e-Research Centre): High Performance Computing - A Layman's Introduction

 Dr Steven Young (Acting Head, Oxford University Advanced Research Computing): HPC services for Oxford researchers